veaba/tensorflow-docs/docs/tf.keras/backend/function.md

 )
 ```
 #### Arguments:
-- inputs: List of placeholder tensors.
+- `inputs`: List of placeholder tensors.
-- outputs: List of output tensors.
+- `outputs`: List of output tensors.
-- updates: List of update ops.
+- `updates`: List of update ops.
-- name: String, name of function.
+- `name`: String, `name` of function.
-- **kwargs: Passed to tf.Session.run.
 #### Returns:
 Output values as Numpy arrays.
 #### Raises:
-- ValueError: if invalid kwargs are passed in or if in eager execution.
+- `ValueError`: if invalid kwargs are passed in or if in eager execution.